-The person fulfilling this role is accountable for ensuring that the process is being performed according to the agreed and documented process and is meeting the objectives of the process definition.
+The person fulfilling this role is accountable for ensuring the process is fit for purpose and being performed as agreed and documented and is meeting the objectives of the process definition.
+The Process Owner's responsibilities include sponsorship, design, change management and continual improvement of the process and its metrics.
 There is one Process Owner per process.
+This role can be assigned to the same person who carries out the process manager role, but the two roles may be separate in larger organizations.
 The Process Owner has the following responsibilities:

-- Accountable for the process design - Establish a team to design and define the enterprise process - Ensure that the process is "Fit for Purpose" - Document and publicize the process - Define appropriate standards to be employed throughout the process - Review integration issues between the various processes - Ensure appropriate resourcing to implement the process - Ensure that all relevant staff has the required technical and business understanding, knowledge and training in the process and understand their role in the process - Define Key Performance Indicators (KPIs) to evaluate the effectiveness and efficiency of the process and design reporting specifications - Periodically audit the process to ensure compliance to policy and standards - Review opportunities for process enhancements and for improving the efficiency and effectiveness of the process - Attend top-level management meetings to assess and represent the process requirements and provide management information
+- Accountable for the process design - Establish a team to design and define the enterprise process - Ensure that the process is "Fit for Purpose"

+- Document and publicize the process - Define appropriate standards to be employed throughout the process - Review integration issues between the various processes - Ensure appropriate resourcing to implement the process - Ensure that all relevant staff has the required technical and business understanding, knowledge and training in the process and understand their role in the process - Define KPIs to evaluate the effectiveness and efficiency of the process and design reporting specifications - Periodically audit the process to ensure compliance to policy and standards - Review opportunities for process enhancements and for improving the efficiency and effectiveness of the process - Attend top-level management meetings to assess and represent the process requirements and provide management information